MUNEEREBEL/Salaar/README.md

 ### 🎨 Modern UI/UX
 - **Salaar Dark Theme** with gold accents (#D4AF37)
 - **Responsive Design** that works on all screen sizes
+- **Overflow Protection** with proper text truncation and flexible layouts
 - **Smooth Animations** and transitions
 - **Dinosaur Loading Screen** with emoji animations
+- **Adaptive Components** that adjust to different screen sizes

 ## 🛠️ Technology Stack